M8086/mouse_battery_reporter/README.md

 # mouse_battery_reporter
-### A Bash one-liner to report the percentage of your bluetooth mouse
+### A Bash one-liner to report the battery percentage of your bluetooth mouse

 Check the contents of the mb.sh file.
 Add the contents to your bash profile (```.bashrc``` on Fedora) and close your shell.